Richmond.gov.uk

 What it is

-Universal Credit is a new type of benefit designed to support people who are on a low income or out of work.
+Universal Credit is a type of benefit designed to support people who are on a low income or out of work.
 It will eventually replace the following benefits for new applicants:

 • Income Support